A doubly robust learner for regression and inference with right-censored outcomes: Doubly robust censoring unbiased transformation

 \begin{corollary} (Double robustness.) \\ Under the same assumptions as in Theorem~\ref{thm:DRCUT}, $\mathbb{P}_1=\mathbb{P}$ or $\mathbb{P}_2=\mathbb{P}$ implies that

 \end{corollary}

-Corollary~\ref{cor:DoubleRobust} follows immediately from Theorem~\ref{thm:DRCUT}.
+Corollary~\ref{cor:DoubleRobust} follows immediately from the first result in Theorem~\ref{thm:DRCUT}.
+Because the integrand relies on the product of the outcome expectation error and the censoring hazard error, correctly specifying either ensures that one of these terms is zero.
+Consequently, the innermost integral evaluates to zero, yielding an unbiased pseudo-outcome.
 In the case where $\mathbb{P}_1=\mathbb{P}_2=\mathbb{P}$, the pseudo-outcomes are referred to as \textit{oracle pseudo-outcomes}.
 Note that in this paper, the oracle knows the correct transformation but not the uncensored data.

+In Section A of the supplementary material, we discuss how the DRCUT approach relaxes key assumptions compared to (infinitesimal) jackknife pseudo-outcomes, the link to doubly robust random forests, and extensions of Theorem~\ref{thm:DRCUT} to estimands with dynamical conditioning information and causal estimands.